coinbase/mesh-sdk-go/templates/signing_payload.txt

 }

 // UnmarshalJSON overrides the default JSON unmarshaler
-// and decodes bytes from hex instead of base64. func (s *SigningPayload) UnmarshalJSON(b []byte) error {
+// and decodes bytes from hex instead of base64.
+It also
+// reads the deprecated "address" field from the response. func (s *SigningPayload) UnmarshalJSON(b []byte) error {
 	type Alias SigningPayload
 	r := struct {